test-kitchen/kitchen-ec2/README.md

 ### interface

 The place from which to derive the hostname for communicating with the instance.
-May be `dns`, `public`, `private`, `private_dns`.
+May be `dns`, `public`, `private` or `private_dns`.
 If this is unset, the driver will derive the hostname by failing back in the following order:

 1. DNS Name
 2. Public IP Address